egh/ledger-autosync/README.md

 again, and it should print nothing to stdout, because you already have those transactions in your ledger.

-### resync

-By default, ledger-autosync will process transactions backwards, and stop when it sees a transaction that is already in ledger.
-To force it to process all transactions up to the `--max` days back in time (default: 90), use the `--resync` option.
-This can be useful when increasing the `--max` option.
-For instance, if you previously synchronized 90 days and now want to get 180 days of transactions, ledger-autosync would stop before going back to 180 days without the `--resync` option.

 Syncing a file
 --------------